Skip to content

 445. Crazy Eights: Exploring the Wild Turkey 8-Year Legacy

-Five versions of Wild Turkey 8-Year 101 — from a fresh 2025 release to a prized 2002 — poured with historian David Sandlin of Frankfort's House of Commons.
+Five vintages of Wild Turkey 8-Year 101 — from 2002 to 2025 — with bourbon historian David Sandlin of Frankfort's House of Commons.

 The Bourbon Road Media Player